 - Facebook: They state, “If a friend has passed away, you or their family can memorialize their Facebook account.
 Memorialized accounts don’t appear in ads, birthday reminders, or as suggestions for People You May Know.
 Learn more about memorialization or contact Facebook to request the memorialization of this person’s account.”

-- X (Formerly Twitter): use this form.
+- X (Formerly Twitter): Use this form.

 - Google: start here.
 Google states, “We recognize that many people pass away without leaving clear instructions about how to manage their online accounts.
 We can work with immediate family members and representatives to close the account of a deceased person where appropriate.
 In certain circumstances, we may provide content from a deceased user’s account.
 In all of these cases, our primary responsibility is to keep people’s information secure, safe, and private.
 We cannot provide passwords or other login details.
 Any decision to satisfy a request about a deceased user will be made only after a careful review.”